kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Measurement Versus Reality

-Sensors miss detail.
+Sensors miss detail
-Surveys reflect framing.
+Surveys reflect framing
 Logs reflect system design

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.